colakaist/academic-kickstart/content/authors/schoe/_index.md

 ---
 # Display name
-name: Seungho Choe (P.I.)
+name: Seungho Choe

 # Username (this should match the folder name)
 authors:
-- admin
+- schoe

 # Is this the primary user of the site?
 superuser: true